 How to Control Data Reliability

 Controlling data reliability involves establishing measures to ensure data meets defined reliability criteria.
-Most often, a data reliability assessment is performed to control the reliability of data.
+Most of the time, a data reliability assessment is performed to evaluate the volume of unreliable data.

 Data reliability assessment can help you discover problem areas in your data.
 It can involve the review of existing information about the data by conducting interviews with knowledgeable officials, performing tests on the data, and other measures such as tracing the data to and from the source document.